Samu01Tech/riassunti-uni/Cybersecurity/Authentication.md

 Attacks on passwords are:

-- **On-line**, which can bemitigated by reducing the number of attempts.
+- **On-line**, which can be mitigated by reducing the number of attempts.

 - **Off-line**, when the attacker steal the file containing the password.
 This can be mitigated by using a **hashing algorithm**.